aimms/documentation/pro-release-notes.rst

--  **On-Premise:** Meaningful naming for AIMMS PRO Session logs, which now includes AppName, AppVersion, startupMode and timeStamp in the logfile name.
-(Please note that once you upgrade your PRO to 2.34.2, please do 'Restore all to defaults' and 'Save Settings' from Portal's Configuration >> Log Management Menu then only Session logfile name can have these attributes)
+-  **On-Premise:** Meaningful naming for AIMMS PRO Session logs, which now includes AppName, AppVersion, startupMode and timeStamp in the log file name.
+(Please note that once you upgrade your PRO to 2.34.2, please do 'Restore all to defaults' and 'Save Settings' from Portal's Configuration >> Log Management Menu then only Session log file name can have these attributes)

 **Resolved Issues**